 I grew up with my grandma constantly crocheting or embroidering (counted cross-stitch), and I eventually took up both of those hobbies myself.
-Neither of these hobbies are very trendy right now, but maybe that’s the point.
 It’s lovely to chip away at a picture one X at a time.

-In a similar fashion (and probably more popular), felting is a fun way to turn felt into dolls or creatures.
+In a similar fashion, felting is a fun way to turn felt into dolls or creatures.
 Using colored handfuls of felt and felting tools, you can create your own custom designs in no time.

 You might even have nostalgic memories of doing puzzles with your family as a kid.
 This old-fashioned, tech-free hobby requires you to slow down and focus on your every move.

 There’s a reason board games are still incredibly popular, even with the rise of hyper-realistic video games.
 It’s fun to get lost in a new world and enjoy laughing with friends.
 Try hosting a game night or whip out a deck of cards for a round of solitaire.
 It sucks you in once you get started.

 Whether you’re picking up an old skill or learning something new, playing instruments is the perfect way to tap into your creative side and enjoy a little productive struggle.
 It feels so good when you finally start playing smoothly.

 It doesn’t really matter what you do to occupy your hands.
 It’s more about having a good time and getting creative.
 Fix up an old gadget or make your own.

 This old-fashioned activity gives off cottagecore vibes for sure.
 I love tying up homegrown herbs to dry them out, and this activity immediately makes me want to live a slow life.